 Enrique is a visual artist, filmmaker and media executive from Bogotá, Colombia with over ten years of experience working in the entertainment industry and the nonprofit sector.
 He was recently appointed to co-lead the Documentary Film Initiative at the Shorenstein Center at Harvard Kennedy School, working to support new research, analysis, innovation and provocation around core issues facing the documentary field.

 His latest film, Alpha Kings, premiered at International Film Festival Rotterdam in 2023 and was acquired for distribution by The New Yorker.
-His work has screened at the Cannes Film Festival, True/False Film Fest, AFI Fest, Festival de Nouveau Cinema, Museum of Moving Image, among others.
+His work has screened at the Cannes Film Festival, True/False Film Fest, AFI Fest, SXSW, Festival de Nouveau Cinema, Museum of Moving Image, Camden International Film Festival, among others.